 Everyone struggles with writer’s block occasionally, but here are some tried and true things to get you back on track.

-When I am struggling to think of a caption, I ask myself “what am I trying to say?”
+The most important thing you can ask yourself when you sit down to write a caption is, “what am I really trying to say?”
 Am I trying to get people to click a link?
+Do I want to highlight a service?
 Laugh?
 Be inspired?
 Do I want them to book an appointment?
-When I think through the point of my post it makes it easier to write a caption because I am more focused on what I need to get across.
+When I think through the point of my post, it makes it easier to write a caption because I am more focused on what I need to get across.
+Sometimes we get caught up in the details, instead of focusing on what we are trying to convey.

 2. Get in touch with those feelings.